fuse-open/docs/articles/assets/sketch-import.md

 # Import assets from Sketch

-[callout warn]
-This page relates to the old, soon-to-be-deprecated Sketch integration.
+> [callout_warn] This page relates to the old, soon-to-be-deprecated Sketch integration.
 You should probably check out the [new Sketch importer](./sketch-symbol-import.md) instead!
-[/callout]

 Sketch is a great vector design tool for Mac.
 If you haven't tried it, <a href="https://www.sketchapp.com">check it out</a>!.